Put Your Blog On Autopilot – Manage a Website In a Few Hours a Week

 I realized, if I ever wanted to sell my online business, it couldn’t require ‘me’.

 That’s when I realised that I needed to put the blog on autopilot.

 That’s something a lot of top bloggers get wrong.

-They work on building their brand, they make it all about them and then when they lose interest, they aren’t able to do anything with their blog.
+They work on building their brand, they make it all about themselves and then when they lose interest, they aren’t able to do anything with their blog.

-Basically, It had to grow month after month, with no work required from myself.
+Basically, It had to grow month after month, with little work required from myself.

 - I didn’t want to have to write posts